cockroachdb/docs/src/current/v24.1/changefeed-examples.md

 ## Create a changefeed connected to an Azure Event Hubs sink

-{% include_cached new-in.html version="v24.1" %} In this example, you'll set up a changefeed for a single-node cluster that is connected to [Azure Event Hubs](https://azure.microsoft.com/en-us/products/event-hubs).
+{% include new-in.md version="v24.1" %} In this example, you'll set up a changefeed for a single-node cluster that is connected to [Azure Event Hubs](https://azure.microsoft.com/en-us/products/event-hubs).
 The changefeed watches two tables.
 You'll need access to the Azure Developer Portal, you can sign up for an [Azure free account](https://azure.microsoft.com/en-us/free/).

 {% include {{ page.version.version }}/cdc/examples-license-workload.md %}